KomMonitor/kommonitor-importer/README.md

 ```
 For this case, you only have to define a single `timeseriesMapping` beside the mapping for the `spatialReferenceKey`.
 If you provide such definition to the Import API, the responsible converter automatically tries to group the features
-by its' values for the `spatialReferenceKey`, so that it can merge the single indicator values to a time series for each
+by its' values for the `spatialReferenceKey`, so that it can merge the single _Indicator_ values to a time series for each
 spatial feature.
-Note, that you have to define both, the property that holds the indicator value and the property that
+Note, that you have to define both, the property that holds the _Indicator_ value and the property that
 holds the timestamp information:
 ```json
 {